🎥 Movies

 Black market?

 Let's put ourselves in their (the merchants) shoes.
 Now there's a customer trying to sell the goods to us.
 We examine the goods.
 What?
 Porcelain?
 Wood?
 Rusty metals?
 Bronze, silver, gold?
 Alright, silver and gold.
-We'll certainly haggle them down until they are left with no choice but to take our offer.
+We would certainly haggle them down until they are left with no choice but to take our offer.

 Now let's take off the shoes.